nbara/python-meegkit/doc/index.rst

 Examples gallery
 ----------------

-A gallery of examples is available at the following address:
+A gallery of examples is available:

 .. toctree::
-   :maxdepth: 2
+    :maxdepth: 0

-   auto_examples/index
+    :hidden:

+.. include:: auto_examples/index.rst
+   :start-after: Below is a gallery of examples
+   :end-line: -11

 Indices and tables
 ------------------